jccuevas/cpp-docs.es-es/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parámetros

-`Ch` El carácter que se va a convertir a mayúsculas.
+*CH* el carácter que se va a convertir a mayúsculas.

-`Loc` La configuración regional que contiene el carácter que se va a convertir.
+*Loc* la configuración regional que contiene el carácter que se va a convertir.

 ### <a name="return-value"></a>Valor devuelto